bdeployteam/bdeploy/doc/retypeuser/power/troubleshooting.md

 issue to the BDeploy Team, please make sure to attach both `audit.log` and `server.log` to facilitate troubleshooting on our side.

+## Issues with the Windows Service

+In case you are having troubles with the windows service installation, e.g. the service does not start, verify:

+* ... that the installation follows the example above.
+The binaries in one directory, e.g. C:\BDeploy\bdeploy-win64, and the root/data in a different directory, e.g. C:\BDeploy\root.
+* ... that you specified the full path to the `bdeploy.bat` and the root directory to the service installation bat, e.g. `bdeploy-service-install.bat --master C:\BDeploy\bdeploy-win64\bin\bdeploy.bat C:\BDeploy\root` - using the example paths from above.

+You can use the `bdeploy-service-uninstall.bat --master` command to remove the existing service registration, and redo the registration with the above command in case you have doubts.

 ## Connection to `MANAGED`

 Sometimes it is hard to wrap your head around how the network between `CENTRAL` and `MANAGED` servers works.
 Connecting